Announcing Identity Lifecycle Management

 When to use?
 Direct provisioning is the default provisioning strategy for apps with a connector.

-This is the easiest method for provisioning.
-Our connectors just “take care of” the provisioning directly.
-This allows ConductorOne to provision fine-grained entitlements and permissions directly in the connected application or infrastructure.
+This is the easiest method.
+Provisioning-enabled ConductorOne connectors complete the provisioning process directly, without any input needed from you.
+ConductorOne can provision fine-grained entitlements and permissions directly in the connected application or infrastructure.
 By default, ConductorOne will use the connector when provisioning or deprovisioning access.
-To determine if a connector supports provisioning, see the connector’s setup page.
+To determine if a connector supports provisioning, see the connector’s documentation.

 Method 2: Linked entitlements